Underdog promo code CBSSPORTS2: New play $5, get $75 offer on NFL, NBA, more

 WR Amon-Ra St. Brown, Detroit Lions, 6.5 receptions - Lower (1.03x)

-St. Brown has gone under his receptions market in four of his last five games against teams with a winning record.
+St. Brown has come up short in his receptions market in four of his last five games against teams with a winning record.
 The model is projecting 6.1 receptions, giving this a 4 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.35x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.